Young and Dangerous (film series)

-The Young and Dangerous film series (古惑仔電影系列) is a collection of Hong Kong films about a group of triad young members, detailing their adventures, dangers and growth in a Hong Kong triad society.
-The series is based on a popular comic book series known as "Teddy Boy".
+The Young and Dangerous film series (古惑仔電影系列) is a collection of Hong Kong films about a group of young triad members, detailing their adventures, dangers and growth in a Hong Kong triad society.
+The series is based on a popular comic book series known as Teddy Boy (古惑仔).

 The series contributed a lot to the public image of triads and was condemned by certain quarters as glorifying secret triad societies.
-However, it was immensely popular in Hong Kong and spun 9 sequels and spin-offs.
+However, it was immensely popular in Hong Kong and spawned nine sequels and spin-offs.
 Its main actors and actresses have also become major stars in their own right.

 Andrew Lau served as cinematographer and director for parts 1, 2, 3, 4 and 5 as well as the spinoff Born to Be King and the prequel film, with radio personality Manfred Wong writing scripts for the ongoing franchise.